Led by Greg Kneser, Vice President of Student Life

 This unique Study Travel has no deliberate educational theme, but is an opportunity to gather with fellow Oles – official and honorary alike – and share time together in an area of natural beauty.

 Greg Kneser is the Vice President for Student Life at St. Olaf.
 He has traveled extensively with students on domestic service trips,. including New Orleans, Nashville, Mississippi and Chicago.
-He has assisted with St. Olaf Interim courses in London and Nicaragua and is excited about learning along with the group on this excursion along the Danube.
+He has assisted with St. Olaf Interim courses in London and Nicaragua.
 Greg often describes himself as a “wanderer,” and has worked with students to look beyond the obvious when traveling or serving abroad, connecting their experience of the day with their lives back on campus at St. Olaf.
-Greg will lead his first Study Travel program on the Danube in April 2015.
+Greg led his first Study Travel program on the Danube in April 2015 and the first Ole Wilderness Adventure in the Boundary Waters in June 2015.
 A graduate of the University of Wisconsin-Whitewater, Greg has spent the last 25 years at St. Olaf, mostly beside his wife, Sandy Kimmes ’89, and their teenage children, Amelia and Wylie.